habutaso/x-inv-xeditor-dev/README.md

 Plelude> :load app/X.hs
 ```
-If you want to execute InXmlTest.hs, read `app/InXmlTest.hs` in the REPL.
+If you want to execute InXmlTest.hs, load `app/InXmlTest.hs` in the REPL.